‘Talking, counting, blinking, noting’, 16mm film as a collaborative action

 Further episodes and shoots to be announced

-Image, research shot, from Emma Balkind’s estate, black and white, 2019
+Image, research shot, from Emma Balkind’s estate, black and white and colour reversal, 2019

 Leah Millar, research and camera test, double-exposed, masked, 250D, the rivers